kipe-io/kipes-sdk/README.md

 ## Features

 - High-level, multi-faceted stream processing commands in a fluent API
-- Pre-packaged serializers for JSON, Avro, and Protobuf
+- Out-of-the-box serializers for JSON, Avro, and Protobuf
-- Support for custom serializers
+- Custom serializer support
 - Stream testing utilities
 - And more!